heymarz/e-mart/README.md

 - User can search for sale item through the search bar

+- User can follow items by clicking on the favorite button

-- User can see the purchase of a sale item in order history
+- User can see their own sale item and the items that they are following

 ## MVP